mcneel/docify/apisite/content/posts/rhino-geometry-curveproxy.md

 ---
-title: "Rhino.Geometry.CurveProxy"
+title: "CurveProxy"
 draft: false
 ---

+*Namespace: Rhino.Geometry*

+   Provides strongly-typed access to Brep edges.

-# Properties
+## Properties
-## bool ProxyCurveIsReversed
+#### bool ProxyCurveIsReversed
 - (summary)
      True if "this" is a curve is reversed from the "real" curve geometry